 February is Black History Month in the United States.
-I thought a “The Best…” list focusing on African-American history would be timely and helpful — especially with Martin Luther King Day and the Inauguration of Barack Obama both coming-up.
+I thought a “The Best…” list focusing on African-American history would be timely and helpful.

 As usual, I’ve only included sites that I feel are accessible to English Language Learners.